Non-onsite symmetry breaking: topological phase coexistence and criticality: 2d 1-form non-onsite symmetry breaking - SPT soup

-\textbf{2d 1-form non-onsite symmetry breaking - SPT soup}: now we extend the discussion to 2d and explore the physics of the spontaneous breaking of a 1-form non-onsite symmetry.
+Now we extend the discussion to 2d and explore the physics of the spontaneous breaking of a 1-form non-onsite symmetry.
 We consider a honeycomb lattice with periodic boundary conditions and define qubits on vertices.
 We define the 1-form symmetry as $U= \prod_{\expval{ij} \in \text{loop} }\text{CZ}_{ij}$, i.e. the product of CZ gates acting along any closed loops, including both the contractible ones and the non-contractible ones.
 All the contractible 1-form symmetries can be obtained by taking the product of local plaquette symmetry: $U_p= \prod_{\expval{ij} \in p } \text{CZ}_{ij}$, i.e. the product of six CZ gates acting along the plaquette $p$ (see Fig.\ref{fig:2d_soup}(a)).

 To explore the 1-form non-onsite symmetry breaking, we first consider the following state: